FRRouting/frr/doc/user/filter.rst

    In the case of no le or ge command, the prefix length must match exactly the length specified in the prefix list.

-.. index:: no ip prefix-list NAME
+.. index:: ip prefix-list NAME
 .. clicmd:: no ip prefix-list NAME

 .. _ip-prefix-list-description: